David Zhen, MD

 Specialty: Medical Oncology

 I’m a medical oncologist and a UW assistant professor of medicine.
 I specialize in treating all types of gastrointestinal cancers, with a clinical interest in cancers of the stomach, esophagus and pancreas.
 I also conduct clinical trials that evaluate novel therapies, investigate strategies for the early detection of cancer and explore ways to better predict which therapies are likely to be beneficial for individual patients.
-My research is a collaborative endeavor among SCCA, the University of Washington and Fred Hutchinson Cancer Research Center.
+My research is a collaborative endeavor between Fred Hutch and the University of Washington.

 Neuroendocrine tumors (NETs) pose unique obstacles for oncologists and radiologists.
 Many people with this rare condition often do not experience symptoms.
 Others show signs similar to other diseases, making diagnosis difficult.
 And treatment requires carefully calibrated techniques to achieve the best possible outcomes.

 We make promising new treatments available to you through studies called clinical trials led by Fred Hutch doctors.
 Many of these trials at Fred Hutch have led to FDA-approved treatments and have improved standards of care globally.
 Together, you and your doctor can decide if a study is right for you.

 Many of our Fred Hutch doctors conduct ongoing research to improve standards of patient care.
 Their work is evaluated by other doctors and selected for publication to the United States National Library of Medicine, the largest medical library in the world.
 See scientific papers this Fred Hutch provider has written.

 Our providers are often asked to give their medical expertise for press and news publications.
 Read articles by or about this Fred Hutch provider.